 Besides the free version of their App, SwingU also offers a premium option if you are looking for more advanced stats and features.
 If you pay annually, you will have to fork out $99 just like for 18Birdies.
 However, there is the option of a monthly fee of $14.99.

 Read more: For further instruction on hitting laser-straight shots, including a one-on-one session with a pro, check the current price on the Ballstriking Mastery Program.

 4. Best Golf App For Scoring – The Grint

 - Keep track of your strokes per hole

 - Provides yardage to the fairway and the green

 - One of the most affordable annual subscriptions around

-- Track the club used for every shot in your round
+- Tracks the club used for every shot in your round

-- You have to have the pro membership for the app to function on your Apple Watch
+- You have to have a pro membership for the app to function on your Apple Watch

 - It only provides yardage to the green and not to the pin